 Review of Rich Dad Poor Dad

-This is because it advocates for the importance of financial literacy and wealth creation through getting your money to work for you, instead of you working for it..
+This is because it advocates for the importance of financial literacy and wealth creation through getting your money to work for you, instead of you working for it.

-For people who critique the book, their most common compliant is that it doesn’t teach investment tactics.
+For people who critique the book, their most common complaint is that it doesn’t teach investment tactics.
 For example, financial blogger Ramit Sethi writes that the book doesn’t speak to the specifics of investments strategies and advocates for real estate investing, which Sethi thinks is “too complicated for beginning investors.”

 Without a change in mindset (the “why to do something”) the “how to do something” will rarely matter.
-Change a person’s mindset and you change their life.
+Change a person’s mindset and you will change their life.

 When it comes to obtaining the right financial mindset, there is no better book than Rich Dad Poor Dad.
-PERIOD.

 Rich Dad Poor Dad is a Parable

-In it, he tells the story of how his “rich dad” shaped his mind about money and investing, replacing what he had previously had previously been taught by his “poor dad” (birth dad), who was an academic.
+In it, he tells the story of how his “rich dad” shaped his mind about money and investing, replacing what he had previously been taught by his “poor dad” (birth dad), who was an academic.